-In your care journey, you may also come across counsellors and volunteers who provide rehabilitation, physiotherapy and bereavement care services, plus any spiritual and psychological help that you might need.
+In your care journey, you may also come across counsellors and volunteers who provide rehabilitation, physiotherapy and bereavement care services (including explaining the Widow's Pension benefit), plus any spiritual and psychological help that you might need.

 Depending on your exact circumstances, you may be eligible for financial support if you are caring for someone.

-You could receive £67.60 a week, which you can choose to be paid weekly in advance, ore very four weeks.
+The Carer's Allowance rate is currently £76.75 per week, which you can choose to be paid weekly in advance, or very four weeks.
 You will also automatically get National Insurance credits.

-Other benefits you may be eligible for include support from your local council, a Council Tax Reduction, Pension Credit, Universal Credit, Income Support and other grants and bursaries, so it’s well worth looking into.
+Other benefits you may be eligible for include support from your local council, a Council Tax Reduction, Pension Credit, Universal Credit, Income Support, Carer's Allowance Supplement (in Scotland) and other grants and bursaries, so it’s well worth looking into.